 PHP

 PHP is a little more disorganized than how Perl handles parameters.
-The standard MySQL extension doesn't support parameterization, although the PostgreSQL extension does:
+The standard MySQL extension doesn't support parameterization, but that extension has been out of date for more than five years and you should definitely use one of the alternatives instead.
+The PostgreSQL extension does:

-Note that the query must be in single-quotes or have the $ escaped
+Note that the query must be in single quotes or have the $

 However, you should probably be using an abstraction layer.
 The ODBC and PDO extensions both support parameterization and multiple databases: